Take Control of Your Student Loans

 Income-Driven Repayment

-2. All IDR plans are based on your income, but SAVE accounts for more of your day-to-day expenses by basing payment on a smaller percentage of your income than other IDR plans.
+- All IDR plans are based on your income, but SAVE accounts for more of your day-to-day expenses by basing payments on a smaller percentage of your income than other IDR plans.
+This means it is often the lowest monthly payment for the majority of borrowers.

-3. Beginning in February 2024, the being on the SAVE plan will offer “early IDR forgiveness” for individuals whose original loan balances were lower – see more about forgiveness BELOW.
+- Beginning in February 2024, being on the SAVE plan will offer “early IDR forgiveness” for individuals whose original loan balances were lower – see more about forgiveness in our other resources.

 Fresh Start for Defaulted Loans